manutestorg/WeatherForcast/README.md

 ## Getting started
-This application is build on spring boot v 2.1.2.Release To use Weather Forecasting Rest API, User need to register with http://openweathermap.org service to get APIKEY, which will be added in application.properties file.
+This application is build on spring boot v 2.1.2.Release To use Weather Forecasting Rest API
+User need to register with
+http://openweathermap.org service to get APIKEY, which will be added in application.properties file.

 ## Prerequisite